cccswann/showntell-app/README.md

 # Show & Tell Application

-A simple project/task application using Ruby on Rails.
+Howdy, this is a simple project/task application using Ruby on Rails.